Oven-Baked Caramel Corn

 - 1/2 tsp. baking soda

-Spread freshly popped corn in two large, shallow sheet pans.
-Place in the oven to keep warm and crisp.
+- Spread freshly popped corn (we use this stovetop popper) onto two large rimmed pans.
+Place in the oven to keep popcorn warm and crisp.

-Remove from heat and stir in baking soda.
-Syrup will foam.
+- Remove from heat and stir in baking soda.
+Caramel mixture will foam.

-Take popped corn from oven and pour hot caramel mixture over it, in a fine stream.
-Stir to mix well.
-Return to oven for 45 minutes, stirring and scraping up caramel from pan bottom every 15 minutes.
-Cool and serve or store in an airtight container for up to a week.
+- Remove popped corn from oven and pour hot caramel mixture over it, in a fine stream.
+Fold to mix well.
+Return pans to oven for 45 minutes, stirring and scraping up caramel from bottom of pans every 15 minutes.
+Remove pans from oven to a cooling rack.
+Once caramel corn is cool enough to handle, and not yet hardened, break up any large clumps using your fingers.
+Then let caramel corn cool completely.
+Serve immediately or store in an airtight container for up to a week.

-My twist on this great recipe…for an extra special treat, as shown in pictures on this post, try drizzling chocolate over the cooled caramel corn while it is still in the pans.
-Simply melt 4 ounces of chocolate bark and 6 ounces of dark chocolate chips together and drizzle over the caramel corn.
-This can be altered to your own chocolate preference, I’ve just found this ratio to please both the milk chocolate and dark chocolate lovers in our family.
+A great twist on this recipes is to drizzle melted chocolate over the cooled caramel corn while it is still in the pans.
+I melt 4 ounces of chocolate bark and 6 ounces of dark or semisweet chocolate chips together and drizzle over the caramel corn.
+This can be altered to your own chocolate preference - I’ve just found this ratio pleases both the milk chocolate and dark chocolate lovers in our family.
 Let the chocolate set completely (can refrigerate briefly to speed up the process) and then break the caramel corn into chunks.

-Adapted from the recipe box of my friend Ann Hauer.
-She got the recipe from a high school Home Ec cookbook.
+from the recipe box of friend Ann Hauer, who got the recipe from a high school Home Ec cookbook